anton-tchekov/unholy-c/README.md

 ## Variables

-Local variables can be only be declared at the beginning of every function with the `var` keyword.
+Local variables can be only be declared at the beginning of a function with the `var` keyword.
 Every local variable is 32-bit in size.
 Variables can not be initialized during declaration.

 Variable names can only contain with letters, numbers or underscores.
 Additionally, the first character can not be a number.